Compiling a Stylesheet

 the cost of compiling the code repeatedly, and avoids the need to keep multiple copies in

-From Saxon 9.7, a package once compiled into an XsltPackage object, can be saved as a stylesheet export file using the
+A package, once compiled into an XsltPackage object, can be saved as a stylesheet export file using the

 XsltPackage.
 The generated file is intended to be used for one purpose